Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Conclusion

 \section{Conclusion}

 This work advanced demographic fairness measurement in biometric systems by introducing the Comprehensive Equity Index (CEI), a differential performance-based metric.
-CEI addresses limitations of previous methods by focusing on score distribution tails - where differences in high-performance Face Recognition (FR) models often reside - and enabling separate analysis of genuine and impostor distributions.
-Extensive experiments, including evaluations on state-of-the-art FR systems, intentionally biased models, and models from large-scale datasets, demonstrated CEI's ability to capture subtle cross-group distributional differences.
+CEI addresses limitations of previous methods by focusing on score distribution tails -where differences in high-performance Face Recognition (FR) models often reside- and enabling separate analysis of genuine and impostor distributions.
+Extensive experiments, including evaluations on state-of-the-art FR systems (detailed in Table \ref{table:sota_metrics_side_by_side}), intentionally biased models (Table \ref{table:bupt_b_biased_training}), and models from large-scale datasets (Table \ref{table:bias_metrics_uncontrolled}), demonstrated CEI's ability to capture subtle cross-group distributional differences.

 A key contribution is CEI\textsuperscript{A}, an automated CEI version that algorithmically sets optimal percentile splits and tail weighting parameters, simplifying the application and improving objectivity.
 CEI\textsuperscript{A} effectively highlighted demographic disparities without manual adjustment.
 Configuring CEI\textsuperscript{A} with $N > 1$ sigma often resulted in high percentiles (e.g. $>95^{th}$), pinpointing significant differences between groups in extreme distribution tails.
 Automated weighting ensures that this focus in the tail is balanced with information from the distribution centers.